Madhavanlabcode/Madhavanlabcode.github.io/index.md

 ---
 ## Recent News
 ---
+### *Vidya Invested as Donald Biggar Willett Professor in Engineering*

+Vidya was invested as the Donald Biggar Willett Professor in Engineering on 10/29/24.
+Read more about the investiure at the following link: [https://physics.illinois.edu/news/70216](https://physics.illinois.edu/news/70216)!

 ### *Anuva's Thesis Defense*

 Congratulations to Anuva on successfully defending her PhD Thesis, Exploring the Strongly Correlated Realm of Electrons Using Scanning Tunneling Spectroscopy!